One for All: Towards Training One Graph Model for All Classification Tasks: One-for-All: Towards foundation model on graph

 Following the protocol, we meticulously collected nine graph datasets widely recognized as benchmarks in numerous downstream tasks.
 This collection encompasses graph data from various domains, including citation networks, molecular graphs, knowledge graphs, and more.
 Additionally, it covers nearly all classification tasks employed in the research community, i.e., node classification, link prediction, and graph classification.
 We provide the detailed summarization of all the collected datasets in OFA in Table~\ref{tab:dataset} and detailed collection and processing protocol in Appendix~\ref{app:dataset}.

 As mentioned above, we can apply an LLM encoder to encode all text features into a fixed-length vector as the final input feature of all nodes/edges.
 Namely, for node $v_i$ and edge $e_{ij}$, their vector representations are defined as $x_i = \text{LLM}(s_{v_i})$ and $x_{ij}= \text{LLM}(s_{e_{ij}})$.
 Because the LLM-encoded input features contain domain information, the subsequent pipeline can capture and leverage this information.
 Generally, any kind of LLM can be used as the encoder, and a stronger LLM potentially yields better overall performance.
-In OFA, for simplicity, we adopt sentence transformer~\citep{reimers-2019-sentence-bert}, which has a great ability to learn sentence embedding.
+In OFA, we evaluate and compare the performance of different LLMs (further discussion in Section~\ref{sec:experiments}).
+We also provide a visualization of all generated OFA datasets in Appendix~\ref{app:dataset_visual}.